News about shows like "Girls5eva", "Drag Race Down Under", and more.

 Thus, in Canada, Warner would have a much greater financial incentive to try to get people to see WW84 in theatres (or through digital rentals) than it does in the U.S., where it seems to be hoping that revenue from new HBO Max subscriptions can at least partially offset those lost ticket sales.

-It's possible that WB could have tried to negotiate some sort of additional payment from Crave in exchange for early streaming rights to WW84, that would compensate the studio (and other film profit participants) for the lost revenue.
-But if it was considered at all, it would have almost certainly taken much longer to settle than in the U.S., where the "negotiation" would have just been between two divisions of the same parent company.
+It's possible that WB could have tried to negotiate some sort of additional payment from Crave in exchange for day-and-date streaming rights to WW84, that would compensate the studio (and other film profit participants) for the lost revenue.
+But if it was considered at all, it would have almost certainly taken much longer to settle than in the U.S., where the main "negotiation" would have just been between two divisions of the same parent company.

 Why not just make HBO Max available directly in Canada?